MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policy-template-reference.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides information on policy templates included in Microsoft Defender for Cloud Apps.
+We recommend that you simplify policy creation by starting with existing templates whenever possible.
+This article lists several policy templates available with Microsoft Defender for Cloud Apps.

-## Policy templates
+For the full list of templates, check the Microsoft 365 Defender portal.

-We recommend starting policy creation based on an existing template whenever possible for ease of use.
-This table includes examples of policy templates found in Microsoft Defender for Cloud Apps.
+## Policy templates highlights

 |Risk category|Template name|Description|
 |-----|----|----|